Skokoo/ImCurvin/README.md

 chmod +x imcurvin.sh
 ```

-To get a list of basic options
+To get a list of basic options:
 ```bash
 ./imcurvin.sh -h
 ```